 The veracity of the above quote was represented in the plot of Miracle In Cell No 7 which portrayed the level of injustice of the poor, weak and disadvantaged.

 The storyline centers around a young girl, Ova (Nisa Sofiya Aksongur), and her father, Memo (Aras Bulut Iynemli) who is a shepherd in Turkey.
-Memo has a cognitive disorder however he still manages to have a very interesting relationship with his daughter, making use of interesting words, slangs, and terms which become their personal way of understanding themselves.
+Memo has a cognitive disorder however he still manages to have a very interesting relationship with his daughter, making use of interesting words, slangs, and which became their personal way of understanding themselves.
 Initially confused as to why her father acted differently from other parents, Ova questions her “Nana”.
 Her Nana replies by saying “Your father is the same age as you”.
-Ova’s father, Memo because of his condition, sees the world differently.
+Ova’s father, Memo because of his condition, sees the world very differently from others.

-An incident occurs that leads to Memo, who is mentally impaired to be falsely accused.
+An incident occurs that leads Memo, who is mentally impaired to be falsely accused.
 It was a painful incident for his family.
 They understood Memo to be a timid, fragile, and innocent man who only wants his little Ova to be happy.
-Ova, as little as she is trying to clear her father’s name by trying to get a witness to the incident to come forward.
-He gets accused of killing a General’s daughter who in turn uses his power and position to influence the legal proceedings against Memo.
+Ova, as little as she was did everything to clear her father’s name by trying to get a witness to the incident to come forward.
+He gets accused of killing a General’s daughter.
+Moving forward, the General in turn uses his power and position to influence the legal proceedings against Memo.